Uplift » What’s it Worth? How Much Funding Can You Get?

 An Overview of Case Value and Legal Funding

-While “what’s my case worth?” might be one of the most common questions personal injury attorney get, “how much can you approve me for?” is definitely our most common question at Uplift.
+While “What’s my case worth?” might be one of the most common questions personal injury attorneys get, “How much can you approve me for?” is definitely our most common question at Uplift.

-Because we typically can advance up to a percentage (10% – 15%) of conservatively estimated case value, the first question answers the second.
+Because we can typically advance up to a percentage (10%–15%) of a conservatively estimated case value, the first question answers the second.

 But how much is your case really worth?
 Your attorney might have told you that it was worth millions, but how can you really know?

-This guide serves to help plaintiffs understand, for themselves, the intrinsic value of a general personal injury claim.
+This guide helps plaintiffs understand for themselves the intrinsic value of a general personal injury claim.

 Who’s at Fault?

-With premises liability, sometimes it can be a little less straightforward, and this can affect the value of your case.
+With premises liability, fault can sometimes be a little less straightforward, which can affect the value of your case.

 For example, if your apartment roof caves in, it is unlikely you are to blame — you will very likely have a good case.
 However, if you are skateboarding in a public park and injure yourself, you might be found entirely at fault and have no case.